Generic selectors

 Humble is translated from the Hebrew word `anah and means having humility.
 Interestingly, it is also the same word translated afflict when it refers to fasting, such as on the Day of Atonement:

-As a verb in Leviticus 16:31, `anah is translated afflict because it is what we must do.
-As an adjective in Deuteronomy 8:2, `anah is translated humble because it describes what we become when we are afflicted.
+In Leviticus 16:31, `anah as a verb is translated afflict because it is what we must DO.
+As an adjective in Deuteronomy 8:2, `anah is translated humble because it describes what we BECOME when we are afflicted.
 The difference is how it is used.
-God commands us to do something (afflict ourselves with fasting on the Day of Atonement) in Leviticus 16:31 whereas God wants us to be something (humble) in Deuteronomy 8:2.
+God commands us to do something (afflict ourselves with fasting on the Day of Atonement) in Leviticus 16:31, whereas God wants us to be something (humble) in Deuteronomy 8:2.
 But notice why humility is important:

 When we afflict our bodies as God commands us, we humble ourselves before Him and prove that our hearts and minds are committed to obeying His commandments.
 Fasting is simply the means of afflicting ourselves to prove our humility and obedience to God.
 That is the reason the commandment is to “afflict our souls” on the Day of Atonement as opposed to fasting on that day.